 Warning: Repos should contain no passwords/secrets and no data (apart from small reference tables) - this is particulary important for public repos, but applies to private ones too.
 And remember that GitHub shows the full history of files and changes in your repo, so removing these things requires special effort.

-For more info, see choosing public or private repos.
+For more info, see choosing public, internal or private repos.

 - you can add one or more teams to a repository, each with different permissions.
 For example, your team could have write privileges, but the ‘everyone’ team could be read only.

 Below are point and click steps you can use to sync with your new GitHub repo in R Studio.
 You can also use the command line.

 Step 1: Navigate to your platform R Studio and make a copy of the Github project in your R Studio